Copyright and File Sharing

 III.
 Technology-based Deterrents

-Calvin College uses bandwidth shaping technologies to limit bandwidth abusers and deter students from downloading copyrighted materials.
+Calvin University uses bandwidth shaping technologies to limit bandwidth abusers and deter students from downloading copyrighted materials.

-Calvin College accepts and responds to Digital Millennium Copyright Act (DMCA) notices.
+Calvin University accepts and responds to Digital Millennium Copyright Act (DMCA) notices.

 IV.
 Other Resources